Skip to main content

 FOR WHOM IS THE STANDARD DESIGNED

-See section Audience & Scope
+see section Audience & Scope

 1 INTRODUCTION

-The Catena-X use case "Quality" uses multiple data models to exchange data between automotive manufacturer (OEM) and component supplier (TIER 1) and also along the supply chain betwwen TIER N and TIER N + 1.
+The Catena-X use case "Quality" uses multiple data models to exchange data between vehicle manufacturer(OEM) and component supplier (TIER 1) and also along the supply chain between TIER N and TIER N + 1.
 Each of these data models can be supplied independently.
 The QualityTask data model defines the root element for Catena-X-based quality work.
 It describes the quality task and why two companies want to work collaboratively on a quality topic.
+Additionally, the use case provides two data models to transfer warranty claim data and the respective response between partners.
+And finally a data model for any 8D information is provided.

 1.1 AUDIENCE & SCOPE